mcmillhj/learn-grid/README.md

 We'll get into what these indicate later - for now, note that the solid line is the edge of the grid in its entirety.

+We also have these numbers, as well, which describe the lines surrounding our grid items.

 ## Templating